Version Control Packs in External Git Repos

 Export a Pack to an External Git Repository

-Now that you have a built your initial Pack, you can export it to an external Git repository and begin tracking it with Git version control tools.
-In this step, you’ll set up the connection between the Pack in your local environment and the version-controlled Pack in a Git repository.
+After you have built your initial Pack, you can export it to an external Git repository and begin tracking it with Git version control tools.
+To get started, set up the connection between the Pack in your local environment and the version-controlled Pack in a Git repository.

 Export a Pack